lucasnevespereira/go-gituser/README.md

 Custom mode names start with a lowercase letter and may contain lowercase letters, numbers, and hyphens.
 Command names such as `setup` and `info` are reserved.

+If multiple saved modes have the same Git identity, `gituser now` lists each matching mode because Git configuration alone cannot identify which one was selected last.

 ## Features

 - **🔄 Instant Account Switching** - Switch between built-in or custom accounts